8amiul/8amiul/README.md

       # Few things about me,
             - I like to code in C, C++, Python and JavaScript.
             - Currently focusing on C++.
-            - Hobbiyst programmer and electronics enthusiast
+            - Hobbyist programmer and electronics enthusiast
             - I also like penetration testing and CTFs

       # Social links